andreasVelo/es1-worklife-agent-release/README.md

 | :--- | :--- | :--- | :--- | :--- |
 | 8081 | ES1 Worklife Agent (Cloud Server) | HTTP/TCP | Inbound | Allows ZKTeco devices to connect to the agent and transmit attendance events |
 | 4370 | ZKTeco Device Communication | TCP/UDP | Outbound | Allows the agent to communicate with ZKTeco devices for polling and data synchronization |

+## Troubleshooting

+1. ZKTECO cloxk is not registered to Agent

+   Check tha no other appication is using the port 8081 netstat -aon | findstr :8081 tasklist /FI "PID eq <PID>"